K0nkere/Car-prices-midterm/README.md

 ### Problem description

-The dataset contains historical information about characteristics of used cars put up for various auctions and its selling prices.
+The dataset contains historical information about characteristics of used cars putted up for various auctions and its selling prices.
 I want to create a web service will allows us to predict the initial price of a car on the basis of its type and information about recent transactions.
 Of course each car has its own characteristics and unique condition, nevertheless, service will allows a potential seller to evaluate his auto in the current market or projected price can be used by an auction as a starting point for further bidding.

 ### Initialization
 Project is created on Yandex Cloud VM under Ubuntu and stored as GitHub repository.